shivdeepak/shivdeepak.com/content/about.md

 Hi There,

-I have been coding since high school, and I have 20+ years of programming background.
-I have built software myself, in a team, and built and managed high performance product engineering teams in the past.
-Almost all of my professional career is spent in building and growing startups.
+I have been coding since high school and have a 20+ year programming background.
+I have built software myself and in a team and have also built and managed high-performance product engineering teams.
+Almost all of my professional career has been spent building and growing startups.

-I am big fan of building software that is self-sustainable and can grow itself.
-I have worked on Product Lead Growth, Gamification, Growth Hacking, and Cloud Cost Optimization in my past roles.
+I am a big fan of building software that is self-sustainable and can grow itself.
+In my past roles, I have worked on Product Lead Growth, Gamification, Growth Hacking, and Cloud Cost Optimization.

-I was very fortunate join the first Y Combinator startup from India, HackerRank (YC S11).
-I have seen and contributed to it's growth from a seed stage startup with $0 ARR to a enterprise with tens of millions dollars in ARR.
+I was very fortunate to join the first Y Combinator startup from India, HackerRank (YC S11).
+I have seen and contributed to its growth from a seed-stage startup with $0 ARR to an enterprise with tens of millions in ARR.

-I love open source software.
-When I was in school, I got the opportunity to contribute to open source project Sahana Eden, and was selected for Google Summer of Code 2011, popularly known as GSoC.
-Only about 1000 students every year get selected for this program.
+I love open-source software.
+In school, I contributed to the open-source project Sahana Eden and was selected for Google Summer of Code 2011, popularly known as GSoC.
+Only about 1000 students are selected for this program every year.

 More recently, I built two startups.
-One was a Smart Home Device, I built in public, and raised crowdfunding for it.
-And another was an Intelligent Email for Sales, which was part of Techstars NYC'23, and got #4 product of the day on Product Hunt.
+One was a Smart Home Device that I built in public and raised crowdfunding for.
+Another was an Intelligent Email for Sales that was part of Techstars NYC'23 and got the #4 product of the day on Product Hunt.

-I am experienced in a very wide range on tech stacks.
-And, I love working with Ruby, Python, and Javascript.
-I am big fan or serveless, and I also deeply experienced in leveraging Public Cloud (AWS, and GCP).
+I am experienced in a vast range of tech stacks.
+I also love working with Python, Ruby, and Javascript.
+I am currently learning Rust.
+I am a big fan of Serveless and deeply experienced in leveraging Public Cloud (AWS and GCP).
 I can do front-end, backend, DevOps, and data engineering myself or mentor and manage engineers to do it.

-I currently do consulting with SaaS startups, and I am open to collaborating on technical content.
+I currently consult with SaaS startups and am open to collaborating on technical content.

 Previously:
 - Co-Founder & CTO at Touch AI (Techstars NYC'23) (Intelligent Email for Sales)